kc-z-e-n/PopcornTogether/README.md

 }
 ```

-Furthermore, MongoDB provides certain security features such as hashing passwords using bycrypt before storing, and access to the MongoDB API being secured using environment variables and IP whitelisting.
+Furthermore, MongoDB provides certain security features such as hashing passwords using bcrypt before storing, and access to the MongoDB API being secured using environment variables and IP whitelisting.

 <ins>Login page</ins>
 ![login page](Images/login_page.png)

-Users will login through the login page.
+Users will login through the login page by using their username and password.
+The details are verified by matching with an existing account that has been registered and stored on MongoDb.
+Upon successful login, the user is issued a session token which allows them to use PopcornTogether's features.

 <div style="page-break-after: always;"></div>